 The NOP regulations do not have specific prescriptive requirements regarding distance for buffering your organic crop from potential contaminants.
 Prior to implementation of the NOP, 25 feet was used as a baseline for appropriate buffers.
 CCOF still uses this as a threshold of concern to guide our decision making process along with other mitigating factors such as physical barriers and...
 Read more

 Products labeled “Made with organic…” may contain up to 30% non-organic ingredients.
 Non-organic ingredients must either be agricultural or on section 205.605 of the National List.
-Any nonagricultural ingredient or processing aid that does not appear on section 205.605 is prohibited in all organic products, including those labeled as “Made with organic…” Section 205.606 of the National List...
+Any nonagricultural ingredient or processing aid that does not appear on section 205.605 is prohibited in all organic products, including those labeled as “...
 Read more

 Organic operations must keep records of all activities and transactions.
 Such records may include:Input Records: Planting of seeds and applications of fertilizers or other materials must be documented.
 Animal Origin or Birth Records: Birth records must link organic calves to breeder stock and include birth dates or approximate birth dates.
 Medical Treatment Records: Treatments must be...
 Read more